dotnet/csharplang/proposals/improved-interpolated-strings.md

 Because `$"{await A()}"` is a valid expression today, we need to rationalize how interpolation holes with await.
 We could solve this with a few rules:

 1. If an interpolated string used as a `string`, `IFormattable`, or `FormattableString` has an `await` in an interpolation hole, fall back to old-style formatter.
-2. If an interpolated string is subject to an _implicit\_string\_builder\_conversion_ and _applicable\_interpolated\_string\_builder\_type_ is a `ref struct`, `await` is not allowed to be used in the format holes.
+2. If an interpolated string is subject to an _implicit\_string\_handler\_conversion_ and _applicable\_interpolated\_string\_handler\_type_ is a `ref struct`, `await` is not allowed to be used in the format holes.

 Fundamentally, this desugaring could use a ref struct in an async method as long as we guarantee that the `ref struct` will not need to be saved to the heap, which should be possible if we forbid
 `await`s in the interpolation holes.

-Alternatively, we could simply make all builder types non-ref structs, including the framework builder for interpolated strings.
+Alternatively, we could simply make all handler types non-ref structs, including the framework handler for interpolated strings.
 This would, however, preclude us from someday recognizing a `Span` version that does not need to allocate any scratch space at all.

+_Answer_:

+We will treat interpolated string handlers the same as any other type: this means that if the handler type is a ref struct and the current context doesn't allow the usage of ref structs, it is illegal to use handler here.
+The spec around lowering of string literals used as strings is intentionally vague to allow the compiler to decide on what rules it deems appropriate, but for custom handler types they will have to follow the same rules as the rest of the language.

-### Builders as ref parameters
+### Handlers as ref parameters

-Some builders might want to be passed as ref parameters (either `in` or `ref`).
+Some handlers might want to be passed as ref parameters (either `in` or `ref`).
 Should we allow either?
-And if so, what will a `ref` builder look like? `ref $""` is confusing, as you're not actually passing the string by ref, you're passing the builder that is created from the ref by ref, and has similar potential issues with async methods.
+And if so, what will a `ref` handler look like? `ref $""` is confusing, as you're not actually passing the string by ref, you're passing the handler that is created from the ref by ref, and has similar potential issues with async methods.

 _Answer_: